-Irrespective of an unusual or disruptive event, occurring internally or externally, the capabilities of the Council to provide services to the community must be maintained.
+Irrespective of an unusual or disruptive event, occurring internally or externally, the capabilities of the Council to provide its statutory and legal duties, services to the community and income generation must be maintained.
 This process aims to address the issues likely to arise, and to identify measures to mitigate them.